puppetlabs/control-repo/README.md

 ## Run r10k

-1. Run `r10k deploy environment —verbose` and watch it install the modules from your Puppetfile
+1. Run `r10k deploy environment -pv` and watch it install the modules from your Puppetfile

 ----